A systematic approach to translating contracts into English

 What’s the best way to translate a contract?
 As there’s more than one way of doing it, it’s easy to fall into the trap of dillydallying between different approaches and terminology options.
 This can lead to wasted time and effort and inconsistent translations.
 This webinar provides principles and tips that will save you some of that time and effort.
 It will also help you produce more consistent and coherent contract translations.
 The aim of the webinar is to help you produce better translations that you will have more confidence in.

-Please note that this is a webinar on how to translate contracts; not the law.
+Please note that this is a video on how to translate contracts; not the law.
 The focus is practical and on technique and approach.

 Takeaways: You will come away with a framework for translating contracts.
 You will also learn practical tips you can apply in your next contract translation.